ietf-wg-cellar/matroska-specification/notes.md

 the tracks in the corresponding language.
 The player may also wish to prefer an Original-flagged track if no tracks matching any of the user's explicitly-preferred languages are available.

-Two of the tracks have the Visual-impaired flag.
+Two of the tracks have the Visual-Impaired flag.
 If the player has been configured to prefer such tracks, it should select one; otherwise, it should avoid them if possible.

 If selecting an English track, when other settings have left multiple possible options,